 Dancing Goats FolkFest this Sept.
-30 and Oct.
-1 in Ellijay is a chance to celebrate and preserve the cultural traditions of North Georgia.
+29 and Sept.
+30 in Ellijay is a chance to celebrate and preserve the cultural traditions of North Georgia.

 Self-taught artists new and known will showcase true folk art – the first-born art of Appalachia.
 Alongside all the “pretties,” old-time music and storytelling will help to bring our history and traditions to life.